 Pickering College is proud to be a UNESCO school in the international Associated Schools Network.
 UNESCO, which is the acronym for the United Nations Educational Scientific and Cultural Organization, is the specialized agency of the United Nations that promotes peace and collaboration between nations.
 UNESCO schools are in over 180 countries working collaboratively in support of international understanding, peace, intercultural dialogue, and sustainable development, all values taught at Pickering College.
 Pickering College was the first independent school in Ontario to become a full member of the Associated Schools Network.
 As members, we are able to participate in projects, conferences and special activities with schools worldwide.

 I-Think, Rotman School of Management at University of Toronto

 Pickering College is also partnered with I-Think from the Rotman School of Management at the University of Toronto.
 Integrative Thinking, which was conceived by Roger Martin, the former Dean of Rotman, uses tools to teach problem-solving with the goal of developing creative and viable solutions.
 These thinking tools are incorporated across grades and subjects, so every Pickering College student has the chance to learn strategies that are used by students at the University of Toronto.
 Thanks to this partnership, the school has developed a special Grade 12 International Business course that was designed with the Rotman School of Management focusing on Integrative Thinking.
-In addition to our teachers being trained in these skills, Pickering College has also become a centre for I-Think, with our teachers acting as facilitators and mentors at our Professional Development Institute in which teachers from across the province came to be taught by Pickering College faculty.
+In addition to our teachers being trained in these skills, Pickering College has also become a centre for I-Think, with our teachers acting as facilitators and mentors at our institute in which teachers from across the province came to be taught by Pickering College faculty.